 From (\ref{eqn:mono_inc}), it can be seen that the weighted sum of $\mathcal{G}_k$ is also monotonically non-decreasing at each iteration.
-Since the objective function value is monotonically non-decreasing and there is an upper bound due to the power constraint, the local convergence of Algorithm 2 is guaranteed\cite{boyd2004convex}.
-On the other hand, the Dinkelbach-like algorithm used in Algorithms 1 and 3 does not theoretically guarantee local convergence even for the simplest form of multiple-ratio FP\cite{zappone2015energy}.
+Since the objective function value is monotonically non-decreasing and there is an upper bound due to the power constraint, the local convergence of Algorithm \ref{alg:QT2} is guaranteed\cite{boyd2004convex}.
+On the other hand, the Dinkelbach transform-based algorithm used in Algorithm \ref{alg:wgee} does not theoretically guarantee local convergence even for the simplest form of multiple-ratio FP\cite{zappone2015energy}.
 The experimental convergence of these algorithms is verified through the results presented in Section \ref{sec:num_res}.